Five questions to ask when selecting a construction ERP

 All too easily, a company can be driven to simply replace an aging finance system with just a ‘newer finance system’ or replace a hotch-potch of systems with a new series of systems driven by the same design ethos.

 What are the benefits?

 Do the provider and the software offer real and proven solutions to the challenges that you face?
 Will it help you to improve quality of build or quality of business information, or support growth, whilst benefitting from the economies of scale?
 How can it support your growth ambitions whilst helping to manage and control operating costs?

 Speak to others in the market who are using the proposed solution.
 Ensure that you and the provider can identify quick wins in terms of better cost control, validation, reporting and analysis, as well as longer term benefits.

 Can the ERP solution offer true economies in terms of workflows, standardisation of processes and visibility of what’s happening on sites, both right now and in the future?

 Can the software provider demonstrate this using one of your construction projects or sites as an example?
 This will help to remove the need for imagination in the evaluation process and demonstrate how this can be achieved in your specific business.
 Make sure that that the ERP solution will enable you to easily access the right data, at the right time, supporting informed and agile business decisions and helping you to use your resources effectively.

 Will the benefits be felt by not just your construction business, but also your customers, contractors and supply chain partners?

-Review how the construction ERP will help you to make improvements in quality, improvements in timeliness, improvements in accuracy and, for home builders, ultimately improvements in the buying experience.
+Review how the construction ERP will help you to make improvements in quality, improvements in timeliness, and improvements in accuracy.

 It’s a huge benefit if the platform covers end to end processes.
-For example, home builders should look for a system such as COINS ERP+ which covers everything from land feasibility, all elements of the construction process and finance, through to sales and customer aftercare.
+For example, civil contractors should look for a system such as Access COINS ERP+ which covers everything from resource planning, procurement, all elements of the construction process and finance, to plant and asset management and industry compliance.